ldtteam/MinecoloniesWiki/source/tutorials/datapacks.md

 ## Tags

- **Tags** are a vanilla MineCraft feature, used to give properties to specific items (if within the <code>tags\items</code> directory) or blocks (if within <code>tags\blocks</code> directory).
+ **Tags** are a vanilla Minecraft feature, used to give properties to specific items (if within the <code>tags\items</code> directory) or blocks (if within <code>tags\blocks</code> directory).
 Item tags also used for Ore Dictionary behaviors.
 Tags apply a property based on the file name: <code>\data\minecolonies\tags\blocks\concrete.json</code> applies a <code>#minecolonies:concrete</code> tag to all blocks matching the Resource Locations contained within it or within Block Tags matching that Resource Location, and that <code>#minecolonies:concrete</code> block tag determines what materials a [Concrete Mixer](../../workers/concretemixer) can mine.

  All Tag JSONs operate in **merge** mod by default.
 They can instead override, removing any other blocks or items from JSONs matching that name that were loaded first.
 To use override mode, you must explicitly set <code>"replace" : true</code> in addition to the <code>"values" : </code> name-value pair.
 This <code>"replace"</code> name is not mandatory for merge mode, but for ease of readability, it's strongly encouraged to use <code>"replace" : false </code> if intentionally adding to existing Tags.

  The only other supported name-value pair for a Tag JSON is the <code>"value":</code> Name.
 This accepts an Array of identifiers or tags as individual Resource Location strings.
 These string must contain the namespace and an item identifier in resource location format, matching either a single object of that tag's type, or another Tag prefixed by the # symbol.
-Missing or mistyped targets may cause the file to be ignored, or for MineCraft to throw an error on world load.
+Missing or mistyped targets may cause the file to be ignored, or for Minecraft to throw an error on world load.
 Use the Advanced Tooltip functionality (F3 + H) in Minecraft to turn on display of Resource Locations in item tooltips for help finding specific strings.

  A typical tag file to add cobblestone and every type of vanilla anvil to a Tag would thus look like :

  <pre><code>{
     "replace": false,
     "values": [
-      "minecraft:cobblestone",
+      "Minecraft:cobblestone",
-      "#minecraft:anvil"
+      "#Minecraft:anvil"
     ]
 }</code></pre>